-The Authority is a precursor to the then Office of the Commissioner of Insurance that came into existence with the enactment of the Insurance Act, CAP 487 in 1986.
+The Authority is the successor of the Office of the Commissioner of Insurance which came into existence with the enactment of the Insurance Act, CAP 487 in 1986.
 Prior to this, insurance regulation was based on the UK legislation under the Companies Act 1960.

 In executing our mandate, we adhere to the core principles of objectivity, accountability and transparency in promoting not only compliance with the Insurance Act and other legal requirements by insurance/reinsurance companies and intermediaries but also sound business practices.
 We therefore practice regulation and supervision that enables industry players to be innovative and entrepreneural.
 Bearing in mind industry differences in terms of size, extent and complexity, necessitating changes in operating and investment decisions helps cut down on compliance costs.
 Since in the long run, this has impacts on productivity and growth of the insurance sector, the Authority deploys significant resources in monitoring market behaviors, compliance and solvency issues.